He Couldn’t Find An Honest Politician In Mexico’s Election. So He Made One Up.

 “I say it up front and that is true honesty.”

-But Arau’s candidacy is fake, as fake as the the facade of a white button-up shirt he wears over his silver-studded skinny jeans (it’s actually a chest-sized scrap of cloth with a sewed-on tie and presidential sash, Velcroed to the inside of his suit jacket).
+But Arau’s candidacy is fake, as fake as the facade of a white button-up shirt he wears over his silver-studded skinny jeans.
+(It’s actually a chest-sized scrap of cloth with a sewed-on tie and presidential sash, Velcroed to the inside of his suit jacket.)
 As Mexicans wrestle with widespread official corruption and plummeting faith in their political leaders in the lead-up to July’s presidential election, his is a searing criticism of the country’s ruling class.

-“This administration has been greedier, more full of thieves, more crooked,” Arau, 66, told BuzzFeed News during an interview in his studio.
+“This administration has been greedier, more full of thieves, more crooked,” Arau, 66, tells BuzzFeed News during an interview in his studio.
 “It has reached ridiculous levels of total cynicism.”

-With his messy mohawk and prominent hoop earrings, Arau, a musician, filmmaker and visual artist, may look unpresidential.
-But it is worth asking: what is considered presidential in Mexico?
+With his messy mohawk and prominent hoop earrings, Arau, a musician, filmmaker, and visual artist, may look unpresidential.
+But it is worth asking: What is considered presidential in Mexico?

 If the main concern during 2012’s election was the drug war and the skyrocketing number of murders that came with it, the biggest issue for this year’s vote is government corruption.
-Its tentacles have penetrated the president’s family, his closest political allies, state governors, local police and labor unions, among others, costing the country millions in bribes and depleted state coffers.
+Its tentacles have penetrated the president’s family, his closest political allies, state governors, local police, and labor unions, among others, costing the country millions in bribes and depleted state coffers.

 By all accounts, corruption in the country has gotten worse since the last presidential election.
 In 2016, 51% of Mexicans gave a bribe, up from 33% in 2013, according to Transparency International’s Global Corruption Barometer.
 Mexico also fell 59 spots on the group’s Corruption Perception Index in a 12-year period: from 64 in 2004 to 123 in 2016.